obonaventure/cnp3/book-2nd/MCQ/principles/reliability/mcq-reliability.rst

    =========================================== =========================================================================

-#.
-Error detection code
+3. Error detection code
 -----------------------

-We considere here 16-bits blocs.
-For each sequence of 3 blocs, we compute parity bloc where each parity bits of this bloc refer to the bits occupying the same position in the 3 previous blocs.
+For this question, we assume 16-bits blocks.
+For each sequence of 3 blocks, we compute a parity block where each parity bit of this block refer to the bits occupying the same position in the 3 previous blocks.
+The parity block can be used as an error detection scheme.
-The parity bloc is therefore used to verify the integrity of the 3 previous blocs, using XOR on the parity bloc received with the parity bloc rebuilded.

-Which one of these parity blocs is correct ?
+Among the examples below, only one corresponds to a valid parity block.
+Which one (assuming that the parity block has been computed by using XOR of the corresponding bits) ?

 .. class:: positive